-Yes, if you both lived and had homestead on the previous parcel and are both moving and living at the new parcel, you both must sign the application.
+Yes, if both lived and had homestead on the previous home and are both moving and living at the new home, you both must sign the application.

 I own a property that has three (3) people receiving the homestead exemption.
 One owner has a 60% interest.
-The other two owners have a 20% interest each.
-If we sell and apply for portability, how will the portability amount be split or divided between our new homestead?
+The other two have a 20% interest each.
+If we sell, how will the portability amount be split?
 The CAP amount would be allocated based on each owner's percentage of ownership.